FlushedRay/rotmgchatbots/README.md

 ![image](https://github.com/user-attachments/assets/13b713c3-4bd6-42ae-8435-d06e224f4989)

 4. Go into the instance of ROTMG that you plan on chatting from.
 Go to Settings>Controls>Social and bind Activate Chat to \ (backslash, |)
 *if you want to paste into guild chat, bind "Begin Guild Chat" to \ instead.
-Make sure you unbind enter from starting chat, or else it will break.*
+Make sure you unbind enter from activate chat, or else it will break.*

 5. On the small floating menu, press the blue play button.
 (Shown Below)